gregzee/transl8/README.md

 We are always looking to imprve.
 Please send ideas our way.

 ## Possible next steps
-Looking at implementing OCR to translate images.
+Implementing OCR to translate images.

 ## How to Transl8